v85494961-tech/Real-Time-Sensor-Data-Visualization/README.md

 - sensor interfacing with Arduino
 - embedded systems fundamentals
 - Hardware-software integration workflows

+## Challenges Faced
+- I had problems connecting Arduino to Python at first because I selected the wrong COM port.
+- The sensor readings were not stable and kept changing even when light was constant.
+- I faced delays in live plotting because data was coming too fast for Python to handle smoothly.
+- I had to make sure the baud rate in Arduino and Python was the same.
+- Sometimes the serial monitor and Python program could not work at the same time, so I had to close one before running the other.

 ## Future Improvements
 - Add analog light intensity monitoring